besure94/hair-salon-solution/README.md

 Install the required tools that are introduced in [this series of lessons on LearnHowToProgram.com](https://old.learnhowtoprogram.com/fidgetech-3-c-and-net/3-0-lessons-1-5-getting-started-with-c/3-0-0-01-welcome-to-c).

-### Setup Project Database
+### Import Project Database

+If necessary, reference [this lesson on LearnHowToProgram.com](https://old.learnhowtoprogram.com/fidgetech-3-c-and-net/3-3-database-basics/3-3-0-08-creating-a-test-database-exporting-and-importing-databases-with-mysql-workbench) for instructions on how to import a database.

+1. From GitHub, select the green button that says `Code`, and clone this repository to your desktop.
+2. Open MySQL Workbench and go to the *Navigator > Administration* window on the left.
+3. In *Import Options*, select *Import from Self-Contained File*.
+4. Navigate to the file `brian.scherner.sql`.
+Depending on your machine and folder setup, this may look slightly different for you.
+    * Example: *C:\Users\[YOUR-USER-NAME]\Desktop\hair-salon-solution\brian_scherner.sql*
+5. Under *Default Schema To Be Imported To*, select the *New* button.
-Follow these instructions in the LearnHowToProgram.com lesson ["Introduction to MySQL Workbench: Creating a Database"](https://old.learnhowtoprogram.com/fidgetech-3-c-and-net/3-3-database-basics/3-3-0-04-introduction-to-mysql-workbench-creating-a-database)to create a database.
-Use your first and last name to name your database like this: `firstname_lastname`.
-Click "Apply" and then "Finish".
+6. Enter the name of your database.
+Use your first and last name, as in `firstname_lastname`.

-Now, create two tables, with one named `stylists` and the other named `clients`.
-For the `stylists` table, create columns for "StylistId", "Name", and "Specialties".
-Make sure that "StylistId" has its datatype set to INT.
-For the boxes to the right, select PK (Primary Key), NN (Not Null), and AI (Auto Incrementing).
-For "Name" and "Specialties", set the datatype to VARCHAR(255) for each one.
-Click "Apply" to save these changes.

-For the `clients` table, create columns for "StylistId", "ClientId", and "Name".
-Set the datatype for "StylistId" to INT, and make sure to set its Default/Expression to 0.
-Set the datatype for "ClientId" to INT.
-For the boxes to the right, select PK (Primary Key), NN (Not Null), and AI (Auto Incrementing).
-For "Name", set the datatype to VARCHAR(255).
-Click "Apply" to save these changes.
+7. Select *Ok*.
+8. Select *Start Import* at the bottom right corner of the window.
+9. Reopen the *Navigator > Schemas* tab.
+Right click and select *Refresh All*.
+The new database will now appear.

 ### Setup and Run Project

-1. Select the green button that says `Code`, and clone this repository to your desktop.
-2. Open your terminal and navigate to this project's production directory called `HairSalon`.
+1. Open your terminal and navigate to this project's production directory called `HairSalon`.
-3. In the production directory `HairSalon`, create a new file called `appsettings.json`.
+2. In the production directory `HairSalon`, create a new file called `appsettings.json`.
-4. In `appsettings.json`, put in the following code.
-If you are using the default userID and password from the LearnHowToProgram.com lessons, `uid` will be `root` and `pwd` will be `epicodus`.
+3. In `appsettings.json`, put in the following code.
+If you are using the default userID and password from the LearnHowToProgram.com lessons, `uid` will be `root` and `pwd` will be `epicodus`. **Note: the database name must always match the name of the database you created in the "Import Project Database" instructions above**.
 If you used your own userID and password, see the example below for how to format this:

 ```json
 {